 Sometimes you don’t need planning permission for certain projects, but you will almost always need building regulations drawings and building control department approval.

 This process involves the inspector checking the plans to make sure the correct technical elements are specified such as beam sizes for taking out load bearing walls, timber joist sizes for roofs and floors and insulation levels needed and many more things to make sure your extension is built properly and safely.

 They will then make several visits at different stages of the build, usually in the case of an extension:

 1. When the foundations have been dug to check the ground conditions, this is to make sure it is good enough for a normal concrete strip foundation to be used.

-The company we use is called Aedis and our main point of contact and inspector is Neil Marsden.
+The company we use is called The Aedis Group.